 Eventually, the preserved figs are dried, or semi-dried.
 Sometimes the figs are dredged in more sugar.
 I can't recommend candied figs if you are diabetic, or watching your sugar intake.
 But, if you are in good health, and want to indulge occasionally, you have to try them!

 Preserved figs are delicious by themselves, or as a topping over ice cream.
-You can also drizzle some of the leftover syrup (once you strain the candied figs) over the ice cream if you're really brave!
+You can also drizzle some of the leftover fig syrup (once you strain the candied figs) over the ice cream if you're really brave!

-How to Make This Recipe
+๐How to Make This Recipe

-STEP 1: Stir water and sugar in a medium-sized saucepan and simmer over medium heat, until sugar is dissolved.
+Step 1: Stir water and sugar in a medium-sized saucepan and simmer over medium heat, until sugar is dissolved.
 Add lemon slices, cardamom pods, whole cloves, and cinnamon stick, and bring to a boil.

-STEP 3: Rest figs for at least 12 hours or overnight.
+Step 3: Rest figs for at least 12 hours or overnight.
 This will allow the figs to absorb the flavor of the syrup.

 Day Two (or 12 hours later)

-PRO TIP: If the syrup gets too thick, you can add additional water, but just enough to bring the syrup back to a syrupy consistency.
+Pro Tip: If the syrup gets too thick, you can add additional water, but just enough to bring the syrup back to a syrupy consistency.
 You don't want to water down the syrup too much.

 Day Three (or 12 hours later)

-STEP 6: Drain the figs and retain the syrup for other uses.
+Step 6: Drain the figs and retain the syrup for other uses.
 Place figs on dehydrator trays, leaving plenty of space for air circulation.
-Set the temperature to 125.
+Set the temperature to 125โ.
 Dehydrate until the glace figs have the desired texture.

-Fig Varieties
+๐ Fig Varieties

 Did you know that there are hundreds of fig varieties?
 But, don't worry, I won't be discussing all of those varieties.
 I will focus on the three most common varieties found in America: Calimyrna figs, Brown Turkey, and Black Mission.